hharcolezi/LOLOHA/README.md

   - The [Experiments_DB_DE.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Experiments_DB_DE.ipynb) Jupyter notebook has the experimental evaluation with the **DB_DE dataset**.
 - Appendix:
   - The [Appendix_Theoretical_Analysis.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Appendix_LOLOHA_Analysis.ipynb) Jupyter notebook has the theoretical analysis of our LOLOHA protocol (privacy levels, estimator, variance, and the optimization of parameter g) and of state-of-the-art LDP protocols.
-  - The [Appendix_Variances.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Appendix_Variances.ipynb) Jupyter notebook has the theorical variances and the numerical analysis of variances (Fig. 2).
+  - The [Appendix_Variances.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Appendix_Variances.ipynb) Jupyter notebook has the theoretical variances and the numerical analysis of variances (Fig. 2).

+**We have implemented LOLOHA mechanisms into our [multi-freq-ldpy](https://github.com/hharcolezi/multi-freq-ldpy) Python package.**

 ## Environment
-Our codes were developed using Python 3 with numpy, pandas, and numba libaries.
+Our codes were developed using Python 3 with numpy, pandas, and numba libraries.
 The versions are listed below:

 - Python 3.8.8
 - Numpy 1.23.1